-Well, the first thing to do is be really thankful that you don't have the opposite problem.
+Well, the first thing to do is be really thankful that you don’t have the opposite problem.
 Although, caring for a wicked thick tail is pretty intense.
-Here are my musings on how to start to manage the dreadlocks.
+Here are my musings on how to start to manage the tangles and windknots.

 - Find some products that work for you.
 Very thick tails are very often brittle, coarse, and super wavy.
 A good conditioner and detangler are a must for you.
-Also make sure you have loads of time to rinse it all out!
+Make sure you have loads of time to rinse it all out.

 - Work with the tail every day.
 I’d rather spend a few extra minutes with the tail every day than a huge chunk of time at once.

-- For daily detangling, I like a spray in detangler, so that you can fan the tail out, spritz, continue grooming, and then attack the tail.
-The spray makes application easier (true for all tails, I think!)
+- For daily detangling, I like a spray in detangler, so that you can fan the tail out, spritz, continue grooming and then attack the tail.
+The spray makes application easier.

 - The more conditioned the tail, the easier it will be to manage.
-Make sure that your horses diet is up to par (this affects the skin and hair!!).
+Make sure that your horse’s diet is up to par, too.

 - I do not suggest banging a super thick tail, often times this makes the bottom even fatter and wider.
 Some natural layers on the bottom make it appear less wide and fat.
 However, doing some random trimming will tidy things up if the tail is extra long.